dvalcarce/evalMetrics/README.md

 ## Data

 We ran 21 recommender systems on three datasets (BeerAdvocate, LibraryThing and MovieLens 1M).
+The output of these recommenders was evaluated using [`rec_eval`](https://github.com/dvalcarce/rec_eval) tool.
+We also measured statistically significant improvements using permutation test.
+The output of both tools can be found in [`data`](https://github.com/dvalcarce/evalMetrics/tree/master/data).

 ## Author